 Perform a calibration of the filter compartment temperature sensor.
 It is not possible to remove the filter compartment temperature sensor so that it can be immersed in the thermal bath.
 Therefore, only a single point can be used in the calibration.
 Determine the current temperature at location of the filter compartment probe in the ventilated filter compartment of the Partisol®-2025i Sampler using the temperature standard.
-Press screen, use the pushbuttons to enter the reference value in °C and press to save the value.
+Press to return to the Main Menu screen.
+Scroll to Audit and Calibration and press .
+Scroll to Calibration and press -.
+Scroll to FComp Temp and press Determine the current temperature (°C) at the location of the filter compartment sensor in the ventilated filter compartment using a reference thermometer.
+At the FComp Temp screen, use the pushbuttons to enter the reference value in °C and press to save the value.
 The Sampler automatically adjusts the corresponding offset based on this input.
-Verify that the filter compartment temperature meet the $\pm 2^{\circ}$ C accuracy requirement.
+Verify that the filter compartment temperature meet the +2°C accuracy requirement.